paras1612/Multi_Agent_ROS/README.md

   - Mission Planner (On windows)

 # How to start?
-- Make a new ros workspace or use our ardupilot_ws
+- Make a new ros workspace or use our ardupilot_ws preferabely in same folder where SITL is installed.
 - Move to the directory, Remake the directory using `catkin_make`
 - source the workspace using `source ./devel/setup.bash`.
 - Now move to the directory containing script named demo-swarm.py